mosi-sol/Solidity101/collection-1/README.md

 #### using:
 - search algorithms [ powerd by hashing, from O(n) to O(1) ]

+#### usecase:
+- can use in platform's or project's as/is whitelist/blacklist, etc...

 #

 **product web3 dApp - from zero to hero**